dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 > function, since the NIST-approved component is regarded as assuring
 > the validity of the `hybrid` signature.
 [NIST_PQC_FAQ]

-This draft does not define a formally interpretation of the NIST statement;
+This draft does not define a formal interpretation of the NIST statement;
 however, we use it as motivation to highlight some points that implementors of hybrids may wish to consider when following any guidance documents that specify that 1) the signature scheme for one of the component algorithms